wyona/yanel-contributions/realms/konakart-yanel-realm/README.txt

 Maintenance of KonaKart (decouple Yanel from KonaKart)
 ------------------------------------------------------

-Set the file/flag MY_REALM/data-repo/data/go-offline (or rather the realm default data repository) in order to tell Yanel that KonaKart is not available.
+Set the file/flag MY_REALM/data-repo/data/go-offline (or rather the realm default data repository) in order to tell Yanel that KonaKart won't be offline, such that new users won't be able to access KonaKart anymore and signed-in users can finish their orders before actually shuting down KonaKart.
-(also see res-types/shared/src/java/org/wyona/yanel/resources/konakart/shared/SharedResource.java#isKKOnline(Realm)
+(also see res-types/shared/src/java/org/wyona/yanel/resources/konakart/shared/SharedResource.java#isKKOnline(Realm))

+Also see data-repo/data/app2/xslt/shop-navigation.xsl re JavaScript based redirect ...

-Also see
+Also see 503 responses:

 grep -rl 503 *
 res-types/category/src/java/org/wyona/yanel/resources/konakart/category/KonakartCategorySOAPInfResource.java